life-itself/web3/notes/are-crypto-tokens-securities.md

 ### Subclaim 1: A better, easier way to raise money for my venture

 The smartphone era gives retail investors access to the public equities market with unparalleled levels of simplicity unseen in markets.
 There’s also a genuine interest in giving retail investors access to private equity investments.
-But is this desirable?
-* High risk, high return.
-But with a 95% failure rate is it even appropriate for retail?
-Venture is not a great asset class compared to index funds in terms of brute returns.
+But is access to the public equities market appropriate for retail investors?

-* If we lower the barriers to entry, the [ICO](../concepts/ico.md) bubble is a case study in even higher failure rates.
-Unprecedented levels of fraud unseen in developed markets since the 1920s.
+While there is a chance of high return, there is high risk: 95% of new ventures fail.
+And if we lower the barriers to entry, the [ICO](../concepts/ico.md) bubble is a case study in even higher failure rates.

-* **ICOs are like a public stock offering before the company even exists or has a product.**
-* Giving seed-stage ventures billions of seed capital detached from revenue, traction, or product market fit is a recipe for disaster.
-* There’s a perverse incentive to simply abscond with seed money rather than actually build anything.
+In addition, giving seed-stage ventures billions of seed capital detached from revenue, traction, or product market fit is not desirable.
+It creates an incentive to abscond with seed money rather than actually building anything.

-* There’s a perverse incentive to build technical Potemkin villages that focus on “token value go up” without building anything.
-Many crypto companies are here.
-* Can read the whitepapers of these companies and even people with PhDs in econ and software engineering can’t parse what they’re doing. ***How is the lay public going to do due-diligence on claims of financial perpetual motion machines?***
+Furthermore, the whitepapers of these companies are complex, and even people with PhDs in econonomics and software engineering can’t parse what's going on.
+How is the lay public supposed to analyse what they are being told and make well-informed decisions?
-* Can the courts scale to handle millions of new investment fraud cases every year?
-* Is extreme levels of fraud simply the price we pay for a more dynamic economy or does this all lead to ruin like it has in the past?

-Is there a legal investment vehicle structure that balances the risks of retail investors with their desire for access to high-risk early ventures?
-Or should we simply bracket these kinds of securities sales to the already-wealthy?
-Because the check-size to risk ratio just empirically fits in the “Goldilocks zone” of the practical regulatory/legal/public-interest concerns.
+The likely result is high risk for retail investors and, as a result, wider systemic risk.

+#### Wider risk

+We tried the complete laissez-faire *caveat emptor* securities model in the 1920s. **It ended very badly**.
+Fly-by-night “There Will Be Blood” actors ran wild selling securities to the public.
+Most US states created Blue Sky Laws to  "to stop the sale of stock in fly-by-night concerns, visionary oil wells, distant gold mines and other fraudulent exploitations."

+History is repeating itself. **Shibu Inu and Dogecoin were the blue sky securities of the 1920s**.
+People were attracted to get-rich-quick schemes back then just as much as they are today.
+Human psychology is remarkably invariant across time.

+As part of the New Deal, the United States signed into law the Securities Act of 1933, Glass-Steagall Act of 1933, Securities Exchange Act of 1934.
+These largely cleaned up the fraud.
+The US framework is the blueprint for many industrialized nations to do the same.
+Following this introduction of regulation, the Great Depression ends, bank runs are entirely eliminated and there is a long period of peace in financial markets.
+US capital markets become extremely large, robust and a new era of unrivalled growth and private innovation proceeds.

+When things go wrong, the impact can be financially devastating and socially corrosive: the state and its institutions and leaders are blamed and trust is corroded in the state as well as markets.
+If we assume that financial markets have some value then undermining faith in them is problematic.

 ### Subclaim 2: Ability to raise capital outside of the rule of law